-We’re on our way to making Christchurch a cycle-friendly city with a connected route of safe cycleways to suit commuters and recreational cyclists.
+We’re on our way to making Christchurch a cycle-friendly city with a connected route of safe cycleways.

-Funding for the Major Cycleways project was approved in the Christchurch City Three Year Plan 2013-16 and Council staff are working out the best way to deliver the project over the next five years.
+Funding for the Major Cycleways project was approved in the Christchurch City Three Year Plan 2013-16 and Council staff are working out the best way to deliver the project.

 In November 2013, the Council asked the public to suggest names for each of the 13 routes.
 Entries closed on 12 January 2014 and a judging panel has narrowed these to up to five finalists for each route.
 These are now open to a public vote from 1-15 February.
 When the results are known, a final list will be compiled proposing route names for the Council to consider.

 See the finalists and details on how to vote.